zenml-io/blog.zenml.io/_posts/2022-05-18-zero-eight-zero-release.md

 From talking to many of you in our Slack community, we know that custom stack components and integrations is often at the top of your collective minds.
-ZenML 0.8.0 makes it much easier to extend the core ZenML framework through changes to the underlying code and better documentation and guides on exactly how to do this.
+ZenML 0.8.0 makes it much easier to extend the core ZenML framework.
+To achieve this, we changed the underlying code and wrote better documentation and guides on exactly how to do this.

 * We added the ability to register custom stack component flavors, and `type` was renamed to `flavor` everywhere.